mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 ## Why am I documenting my life?

-Ordinary moments don't have a value right now but they will value over time.
+Ordinary moments don't have value right now, but they will gain value over time.
-We might think that mundane things will stay the same forever but they don't.
+We might think that mundane things will stay the same forever, but they don't.

 [I took the following notes from a vlogger that I admire called Riza](https://www.youtube.com/watch?v=fO43lbqSOkU):